zeroc-ice/ice/js/BuildInstructions.md

    Run the management console (mmc.exe) and add the Certificates snap-in for the computer account.
 Then select Console Root > Certificates (Local Computer)
    \> Trusted Root Certificate Authorities.
 In the Action menu, choose All Tasks and Import.
-Navigate to the `cacert.der` file and import it into.
+Navigate to the `cacert.der` file and import it into the Trusted Root Certificate Authorities.
 Reload the test page to continue.

 #### Windows 8